Carlo Geloso: Early life and career

 Born in Palermo on 20 August 1879 to Bonaventura Geloso and Fortunata Burgio di Villanova, Carlo Geloso entered the Military Academy of Artillery and Engineers of Turin on 27 October 1898.
 After graduation, he was commissioned as a second lieutenant of artillery on 26 August 1901 and continued his studies at the Application School of Artillery and Engineers at Turin.
 He graduated in 1903 and being promoted to lieutenant on 11 August.
 He was assigned to the 3rd Fortress Artillery Regiment.
 On 28 December 1907 he wed Angela Rocaglia, and in April 1909, he was transferred to the 15th Field Artillery Regiment.
 He successfully completed the general staff course in Turin in 1910, and was promoted to captain by selection (before the regular promotion period) on 30 November 1911.
-Until 1912, he served in the staffs the Territorial Military Divisions of Rome and then Napoli.
+Until 1912, he served in the staffs the Territorial Military Divisions of Rome and then Naples.
 In July 1912, he embarked for Tripolitania, to establish a commissariat for the Italian expeditionary corps at Zuara.
 He returned to Italy on 5 August, but he remained in command of the commissariat until April 1914, when he was appointed to the 9th Fortress Artillery Regiment.